What is DevOps? The Roadmap for Devops

 Conclusion

-DevOps is all about removing bottlenecks, better delivery practices, automation, and is Agile at the Organisation level.
+The Roadmap for DevOps is all about removing bottlenecks, better delivery practices, and automation, and it is Agile at the organization level.

 Recommended For You: